 Challenge 4: performance evaluation

 That said, going remote presents real challenges for sales managers looking to monitor their team’s performance.
-Beyond measuring end results (i.e., total deals closed and dollars earned), there’s a lot going on behind the scenes that can be hard to keep tabs on when you’re managing a remote team.
+Beyond measuring end results (i.e. total deals closed and money earned), there’s a lot going on behind the scenes that can be hard to keep tabs on when you’re managing a remote team.

 How can you provide helpful, relevant feedback if you’re detached from the day-to-day activities of your sales reps?
 After all, sales involves much more than just selling.
 You need a way to track progress and ensure your reps are pulling their weight before it impacts results.